accordproject/techdocs/docs/accordproject-concepts.md

 ![Template Text](assets/020/template_text.png)

 The template text is the natural language of the clause or contract.
-It can include markup to indicate variables (or parameters) for that template.
+It can include markup to indicate [variables](ref-glossary#variable) for that template.
 Both the model, which reflects the data referred to in the text, and the logic, which reflects the business logic in the text, will be explained in future sections.

 The following shows the text of an **Acceptance of Delivery** clause.